The hanging ‘cycle path of dreams’, an architectural example of sustainable tourism

 Around Italy’s biggest lake

 Lake Garda is Italy’s biggest lake, and it straddles the borders of three regions: the metropolitan Lombardy to the west, adventurous Trentino Alto-Adige to the north, and the romantic Veneto to the east.
-The result of which is a is a diverse and rich cultural melting-pot.
+The result of which is a diverse and rich cultural melting-pot.
 The lake offers the cyclist a wonderful travel companion, as there are so many different activities and attractions to do and see when there.

 When one continues their cycle journey northwards from Limione sul Garda, one will find themselves arrive at Spiaggia Sabbioni.
 The beach is a most attractive location to discover and experience because of its panoramic views of mighty mountain ridges, whilst it also offers a most welcome opportunity to take a rest and cool down in the clear and turquoise water of the lake.
 This rest point also has large and well-maintained green areas, free showers, and a playground which makes it an ideal stop when traveling with kids.
 Italy is certainly famous for its food and drink, and perhaps one of its most famous foods is gelato.
 As such, if one wanted to have a taste of some gelato, then a stop in the town of Malcesine is in order.
 Malcesine is known as the pearl of Lake Garda, because it is a charming town with cobbled lanes, and it is dominated by the historical castle Castello Scaligero.
-If it is a cool breeze you want, then why not take the cable car up to the 1760m high mountain ‘Monte Baldo’; it is a most a tempting destination for mountain bikers as well as admirers of magnificent views.
+If it is a cool breeze you want, then why not take the cable car up to the 1760m high mountain ‘Monte Baldo’; it is a most tempting destination for mountain bikers as well as admirers of magnificent views.
 If you plan to take a ride in the cable car, be aware to check the updated timetables, as bicycles are only allowed onboard at specific times.
 Reaching the tip of the Sirmione peninsula, on the southern shore of Lake Garda, you can find yourself at the fading remains of a large Roman villa, ‘Grotte di Catullo’.
 Built between the end of the first century BC and the beginning of the first century AD, it is not only a must-visit for history lovers, but also provides you with a stunning panorama.
 Another unique blend of nature and history is offered by Lake Garda’s biggest island, ‘Isola Borghese’.
 Nestled in a beautiful and iconic Mediterranean setting sits a majestic villa which once attracted famous names such as Francis of Assisi and Dante Alighieri, and it can be visited today with a guided tour.
 As the island is still inhabited by the Cavazza family, it can only be reached by a motorboat, which can be taken from the harbour at Gardone Riviera.

 Italy’s biggest lake has so much to offer, and its cycle path does not offer only the exceptional experience of being able to cycle above water, but it also lies next to the EuroVelo 7 – Sun Route, so therefore it is possible to connect the cycle tour to Malta, Austria, Czechia, Germany, Denmark, Sweden, Finland, Norway, and of course Italy!